ARMmbed/mbed-client/docs/Introduction.md

 ## Manage devices on mbed Device Server

-There are three interfaces between mbed Device Server and mbed Client:
+There are three features supported by mbed Client:

 - [Client Registration and Deregistration](#the-client-registration-feature)
 - [Device Management and Service Enablement](#the-device-management-and-service-enabler-interface)